comp251/comp251-lab5/README.md

 server.
 Take a look at the functions in `rr_core.h`.
 These functions can be used to complete all of the client requests.

-Similiarly, you've been given an implementation of two frontend clients that can be used to interact with the Rhodes Ramble service.
+Similarly, you've been given an implementation of two frontend clients that can be used to interact with the Rhodes Ramble service.
 Take a look at the `rr_console_client.c` file; this program can be used to interact with the service in a rudimentary way (see section [below](#testing-frontend-console).